-[24 CFR 960.257(2)]
+[24 CFR 960.253(f)]

 HUD requires that BHA offer all families the choice of paying income-based rent or flat rent at least annually.
 BHA's policies for offering families a choice of rents are located in Chapter 6.